ikss/shortener/readme.md

 # URL shortener service
+Service helps to shorten URLs and retrive statistic of usage these short links.

+It requires java 1.8 or higher and compatible with java 10.0.2

 ## How to build service
 To build service clone project, go to root project root folder and execute command